mediaexplorer74/PPSSPP-UWP/src/README.md

 # Important
-Get `ffmpeg` folder from original repo and place it here to be able to build this projection
+Get `ffmpeg` folder from original repo and place it here to be able to build this project

 PPSSPP - a fast and portable PSP emulator
 =========================================